SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 | 1        | shipped         | 2024-01-02 |
 | 2        | pending         | 2024-01-02 |

 The order is now in the "shipped" state, but we've lost the information about when the order was last in the "pending" state.
 As you can see though, if you simply update the record with the new value, you will not see the previous records.
-In order to analyze how long it took for an order to ship, therefore, a new record will be created with a new SHIPPING_STATUS.
-However, other attributes will remain the same.
+In order to analyze how long it took for an order to ship, we therefore need to create a new record with a new SHIPPING_STATUS.
+However, we want other attributes to remain the same.

-Once the query is executed, the following results will be observed.
+Once the query is executed, the following results are observed.

 Table 3

+There are two options you can choose from to configure how to detect record changes:

+- Determine new records by checking timestamp column
+- Determine new records by looking for differences in column values

 For **Determine new records by checking timestamp column**:

+Use Determine new records by checking timestamp columns to verify if the record has been updated by looking for a different timestamp for your data.
 The merge checks the UPDATED_AT column to determine if there is a new record.
 Here, it sees a new timestamp for ORDER_ID 1, which is 2024-01-02, so it sets the new data to be valid from then.
 It sets the historical data to be valid to 2024-01-02.

 | ORDER_ID | SHIPPING_STATUS | UPDATED_AT | valid_from | valid_to   |
 | -------- | --------------- | ---------- | ---------- | ---------- |